pineman/pineman.github.io/docs/posts/2023-11-05_ruby-ascii-8bit.md

 sense?!?!?
 ASCII is only 7 bits!!...
 A quick grep on ruby's source code confirms that `ASCII-8BIT` is an alias for `BINARY`.

-I remind myself of the other times I went to read up on history of a particular historical change in ruby.
+I remind myself of the other times I went to read up on the history of a particular historical change in ruby.
 My head is already hurting.
 I do not wish to jump into this rabbit hole after one and a half hours of fighting encoding errors.
 Not now.
 Maybe not ever.